kos-lang/kos/doc/modules.md

 Function type class.

-The argument is a function object which is returned by this class, no new object is created by it.
+The argument is a function object.

+ * For regular functions, returns the same function object which was passed.
+ * For classes (constuctor functions), returns a copy of the function object without copying any properties, not even the prototype.
+ * For generator functions (not instantiated), returns the same generator function which was passed.
+ * For instantiated generator functions (iterators), returns a copy of the generator function object, uninstantiated.

 Throws an exception if the argument is not a function.

 The prototype of `function.prototype` is `object.prototype`.